Bachelor of Science (Nursing)

 The mission of the Undergraduate Nursing Program

 Nursing is a dynamic, interpersonal discipline that exemplifies art and science through care and compassion.
 The primary mission of the Undergraduate Nursing Program is to offer a general program of study in nursing.
 The nursing program is designed to prepare its graduates for Baccalaureate generalist nursing practice.
 We also seek to provide graduates with the background necessary to further their professional nursing education and a desire for life-long learning.

 The program is open to both juniors and transfer students who meet Morgan State admission requirements and the admission requirements for the Nursing Program.
-The Nursing Program plan of study is such that students are admitted to the upper division clinical nursing courses following satisfactory completion of general education, university required courses, and nursing prerequisites.
+The Nursing Program plan of study is such that students are admitted to the upper-division clinical nursing courses following satisfactory completion of general education, the university required courses, and nursing prerequisites.

 Admission to the Undergraduate Nursing Program

 Admission to the Nursing Program is a separate process from admission to the University.

 The review of applicant records from all institutions attended is a comprehensive process that includes the review of GPA, courses, grades, recommendations, and personal career statement.
 Please note: Incomplete application packets will not be considered for admission.

 If you are a transfer student, you must assure that transcripts from all schools attended must be on file at the MSU Transfer Center.

 Because the number of available placement slots is limited, all candidates who meet the minimum requirements may not be accepted into the program.
 Students admitted into the Nursing Program will complete the Nursing curriculum plan that is in effect at the time of admission.